YahooArchive/mojito/docs/dev_guide/intro/mojito_mvc.rst

 templates using Mustache tags and specify ``mu`` in the file name, such as the template ``index.mu.html``, the template will be rendered by Handlebars.

+.. note:: If a controller has added logic to ensure the safe encoding of Mustache
+          tags, you may need to remove that logic from the controller and rename your template to specify Handlebars (i.e., ``{controller_function}.hb.html``).

 .. _mvc-views-supplied_data: